Skip to main content

 • Channels

-Windmill only has access to channels where the bot has been added to the channel.
-We don’t currently store reactions.
-Our Slack scopes may permit additional content in the future, but Windmill only syncs the data listed above today.
+Windmill only has access to channels where Windy has been added.
+Slack canvases follow the same channel membership rules as messages.
+We don’t currently store reactions as synced channel data.
+Slack scopes may permit additional content in the future, but Windmill only syncs the data listed above today.